 Since August 2005 National Parks Traveler has been the Internet’s only site dedicated to covering America’s National Park System and the National Park Service on a daily basis.

 The Traveler is not a static site built around park statistics and trail descriptions and is not strictly a travelogue.
 Rather, it offers readers a unique multimedia blend of news, feature content, debate, and discussion all tied to America's national parks.

 The Traveler has drawn attention around the Internet:

-* The Traveler has been mentioned on the Huffington Post, the Daily Kos, smartmoney.com, and backpacker.com.
+* The Traveler has been mentioned by the Washington Post, the Los Angeles Times, Huffington Post, Yahoo!
+Travel, the Daily Kos, smartmoney.com, and backpacker.com.

 * The Wall Street Journal Online noted that the Traveler offers “plenty of news and opinion on political developments affecting parks, and a good regional balance of parks in the Western and Eastern U.S.

 * finding Dulcinea, the “Librarian of the Internet,” pointed to the Traveler as “an ongoing blog of current events and issues in the national parks. ...
 National Parks Traveler often features stories written from an historical perspective in addition to discussion of the latest controversy.”

 National Parks Traveler is not affiliated with the National Park Service.
 Our mission is clear: National Parks Traveler works to educate and inform the general public about the U.S. National Park System and national parks and protected areas throughout the world.
 We seek to inform the general public of environmental, scientific, and newsworthy developments surrounding, involving, and affecting the parks and their governing bodies, and strive to build a stronger advocacy for protection and sound stewardship of the parks.